Rewired Summit At COP28, The First Ever Global Summit On Education And Climate, Unveils Agenda And Speakers

-RewirEd Summit will also be part of the high-level session on December 2 in the Blue Zone, titled“The Youth and Education Session: The latent force of climate action” For the full agenda and to register for RewirEd Summit 2023, visit: rewiredsummit
+.
+RewirEd Summit will also be part of the high-level session on December 2 in the Blue Zone, titled“The Youth and Education Session: The latent force of climate action”

-Dubai, UAE: RewirEd Summit, Dubai Cares' flagship platform advocating for rewired education systems as the core enabler for a sustainable future for people and planet, has unveiled the agenda for its highly anticipated second edition that will take place on December 8 on the“Youth, Children, Education and Skills” Thematic Day within the Green Zone of the upcoming 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28).
+Dubai, UAE; 24 November 2023: RewirEd Summit, Dubai Cares' flagship platform advocating for rewired education systems as the core enabler for a sustainable future for people and planet, has unveiled the agenda for its highly anticipated second edition that will take place on December 8 on the“Youth, Children, Education and Skills” Thematic Day within the Green Zone of the upcoming 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28).

 The Summit's programming will feature 35 sessions led by over 200 speakers representing diverse sectors and voices that are crucial to accelerate education transformation for climate action.
 Bringing together heads of state, ministers, high-profile dignitaries from UN agencies, international NGOs, climate actors, CEOs and business leaders, as well as teachers, children, youth and indigenous leaders, the Summit seeks to drive concrete action towards education transformation for climate action through the active participation of all segments of society.